 Open enrollment for health insurance in Illinois (both on and off the exchange) generally runs from November 1 to December 15 each year.
-For 2020 coverage, the deadline was extended to December 18, 2019.
 After this date, you can only enroll in Obamacare if you have a qualifying life event.

 Illinois Marketplace enrollment has declined every year since 2016.
 More than 388,000 residents were enrolled back then compared to about 312,000 in 2019.4 This downward trend is prevalent nationwide.
 It is partially due to reduced federal funding, shorter enrollment deadlines, and general uncertainties surrounding the ACA.5

 Illinois has the seventh-highest number of Medicare beneficiaries of any state.
 More than 2.2 million residents enrolled as of 2018.
 Approximately 78% are Original Medicare enrollees.
 The rest signed up for Medicare Advantage plans sold by private insurance companies.6

 Some residents also get Medicare Advantage through group retiree programs.
 For instance, members of Illinois’ Teachers’ Retirement Insurance Program have access to Medicare benefits through Total Retiree Advantage Illinois (TRAIL).
 TRAIL is a Medicare Advantage plan that offers medical and prescription drug coverage to eligible members and their dependents.